My collection and some samples

 That had other, unexpected consequences.
 First, the sheer number of files made it unwieldy to display.
 My first server, Hostpapa, complained I was using too much bandwidth, and choked my usage, despite having subscribed to their "unlimited bandwidth" package (which proved to be anything but!).
 They didn't inform me of that decision, either, and it affected other web sites and a forum/blog I was hosting.
 Really awful customer service.
 I moved my forum and some content to another server (GoDaddy) which has proven far more tolerant.
 However, I did not wish to tempt them into similar action, so I only provide a limited number of free files here.

-There's so much on file now that I offer a separate, extended collection with the extra material (non-ukulele arrangements) on a third DVD!
+There's so much on file now that I offer a separate, extended collection with the extra material (about 500 non-ukulele arrangements) and duplicates (400; mostly cover variations but a few different arrangements too) on a third DVD!